Definition of Community-acquired Pneumonia in Children

 Because the etiologies differ according to age, empirical therapies differ as well.
 Children aged between 1 and 3 months should be admitted and should receive erythromycin.
 Patients with afebrile pneumonitis due to mycoplasma or chlamydia should receive cefuroxime in an inpatient setting.

 Children aged between 3 months and 5 years can be treated in an outpatient setting if they are able to take oral medicine and are not very sick.
 Amoxicillin is the antibiotic of choice in this age group.
 Children who are allergic to penicillin should receive erythromycin instead.
-Children in this age group who are hypoxic, dehydrated or severely toxic should be admitted to the hospital.
+Children in this age group, who are hypoxic, dehydrated or severely toxic, should be admitted to hospital.
 The antibiotics of choice for inpatient care include ampicillin or cefuroxime.